eliocamp/metR/cran-comments.md

+This is a resubmission.
+In this version I've include code in examples to limit the number of threads used by data.table

 ## Test environments

 * local installation of elementary OS 6.1 Jólnir (Built on Ubuntu 20.04.5 LTS) R version 4.2.3 (2023-03-15)